Organisation and Board Members

 He has been a member of the Joint Scientific Committee for the World Climate Research Programme (WCRP) and chair of the Atmospheric Observation Panel (AOPC) of the Global Climate Observation System (GCOS).

 From 2002 until 2006, he was chair of the National Committee for Earth System Science of the Australian Academy of Science.
 From 1998 to 2011, he chaired the Peer Review Committee for the Ambient Air Quality National Environment Protection Measure.

 Currently Chair of the WCRP Observation and Assimilation Panel and a member of the WMO Expert Team on Weather Modification Research.
 He is Chair of the Scientific Steering Committee for the Monsoon Asia Integrated Regional Study (MAIRS) and is leading the climate synthesis of the Asia Pacific Network for Global Change Research (APN).

 Professor Manton is a former member of the Board of the Australian Academy of Technological Sciences and Engineering (ATSE), and is Chair of the ATSE International Strategy Group.
 He is a member of the Science Panel for the South Eastern Australian Climate Initiative (SEACI).

-Department of Foreign Affairs and Trade (DFAT) Ex-Officio Board Member
+Gillian Bird, Deputy Secretary of the Department of Foreign Affairs and Trade